deeheber/Danielle-s-Blog/src/content/blog/devs-not-target-market.md

 ## Closing

 Anyway, these are some thoughts I've had over the past few months.
-I'm just another person on the internet with opinions, giving unsolicted advice.
+I'm just another person on the internet with opinions, giving unsolicited advice.
 What you do or do not do with it is up to you.
 I welcome polite engaged feedback and conversation on this topic.

 <br />
 <sup>1</sup> Note that this is not commentary from me saying that I like the status-quo.
 This is a comment plainly stating the status quo.